Healing the Shadow in Your Relationships

 Find Your Inner Power, Release Your Blocks, and Create True Love!

 The dark side of human nature is often described as the alter ego, the id, or the lower self.
-The Swiss psychiatrist Carl Jung called it the “shadow.”
+Carl Jung called it the “shadow.”
 The shadow represents the negative side of the personality, the sum total of all those unpleasant qualities that you would prefer to hide.

-Many people I work with encounter challenges with their relationships with family, friends, colleagues and seeking greater intimacy.
-We are largely unconscious about how we engage in relationships.
+Many people I work with encounter challenges with their relationships with family, friends, colleagues when seeking greater intimacy.
+You are largely unconscious about how you engage in relationships.

-Part of changing requires us to become conscious to create healthy relationships.
+Part of changing requires you to become conscious to create healthy relationships.

 The secret to living in flow is to become conscious of your shadow self – the part you do not know and learn to integrate it to become whole.
 Have you found yourself thinking that you have no idea what is causing you to act in certain ways?